koii-network/docs/develop/attention-mining/proof-of-real-traffic/registering-content.md

 :::info

 Need some KOII?
-Check [here](/) to airdrop some KOII into your wallet.
+Check <a href="https://faucet.koii.network/" target="_blank">here </a> to airdrop some KOII into your wallet.

 :::